kakatcy/pro-mern-book/README.md

 4. JSON Web Tokens
      - generated a token and send it to the browser by using JSON Web Tokens, it will be included in every API call to identify the signed-in user.
      - used cookies to store JWT.
+5. Signing Out
+     - clear JWT cookie in the browser and forgot the Google authentication when click on sign out.